Old Pahang kingdom: Culture

-The culture of ancient Pahang was the result of amalgamation of various Mon-Khmer and Malayic cultures.
+The culture of ancient Pahang was the result of the amalgamation of various Mon-Khmer and Malayic cultures.
 The pre-Melakan inhabitants of the country, together with people of Isthmus region's civilisation further north, were collectively referred as 'Siamese' in the Malay Annals of the Melaka Sultanate, although they were identified culturally as Malays by Portuguese historian de Erédia.
 On the other hand, de Erédia adopted the term 'Siam' and applied it in a broader context, referring to the overlord of these historical 'Siamese' people, that is the Thai kingdom of Ayuthaya.
 This broad Portuguese application of the term was later popularised as an exonym for successive Thai kingdoms by other European writers.

-In the classical Malay text Hikayat Hang Tuah, it was noted that although the Pahang people regarded themselves as Malays, they spoke and sang their folk songs in an outlandish language that differs from the Malay language spoken in Melaka, which would indicate a mixture of tongues and races.
-The pre-Melakan Pahang people were also described by Fei Xin as the adherents of Mahayana Buddhism, on which were superimposed tantric orgies involving human sacrifices.
+In the classical Malay text Hikayat Hang Tuah, it was noted that although the Pahang people regarded themselves as Malays, they spoke and sang their folk songs in a language that differs from the Malay language spoken in Melaka, which would indicate a mixture of tongues and races.
+The pre-Melakan Pahang people were also described by Fei Xin as the adherents of Mahayana Buddhism, on which tantric orgies involving human sacrifices were superimposed.
 Its influence in Pahang, though it waned with the introduction of Islam, may be traced up to the beginning of the 17th century.

 Economy

 The most important product of ancient Pahang was gold.
-Its auriferous mines were considered the best and the largest in the whole peninsula.
-It was from here that there came the gold which formed the subject of the ancient trade with Alexandria.
+Its gold mines were considered the best and the largest in the whole peninsula.
+The gold that come from here was traded with Alexandria.
 The peninsula as a whole was known to the world as a source of the precious metal to the extent that it was proclaimed Chrysḗ Chersónēsos (the golden peninsula) by Ptolemy.
 According to Fei Xin, Pahang also produced rice, salt which was made by boiling the sea water, and wine by fermenting the sap of the coconut tree.
 Fei Xin also mentioned on rare and valuable forest products like camphor barus, olibanum, agarwood, sandalwood, sapanwood, pepper and many others.
 Pahang, in turn, imported silver, coloured silk, Java cloth, copper and ironware, gongs and boards.